Current Lifelines Groups

 Lifelines Groups are also involved in readiness activities with outputs often including agreed priorities for disaster restoration (including priority routes), petroleum disruption planning and emergency communications arrangements.

 While there has been a traditional emphasis on natural hazards, work encompasses all infrastructure outage risks.
 The overall outcome is a much greater understanding of regional vulnerabilities and interdependencies.
 Individual Utilities are encouraged to take these matters into account in developing their response plans and business cases for new investment.
-Local Authorities are encouraged to consider these matters within the Long Term Plans.

 The various outputs from a Lifelines Group provide valuable material for Emergency Managers at regional and local levels, enabling a better understanding of the region’s vulnerabilities.
-This facilitates risk communication with the community, including the business sector, assisting their planning.